-INRG research covers all level of networking design, including data center, network security, distributed sensor network for a variety of applications, such as health care and wildfire monitoring, machine learning algorithms for a variety of applications, such as data center traffic load balance and network performance improvement, etc.
+Research at INRG covers all levels of networking design, including data center design, network security, distributed sensor networks for a variety of applications (including healthcare and wildfire monitoring), machine learning algorithms for a variety of applications (including data center traffic load balancing and improving network performance), and more.

 Pressure injuries are localized damage to the skin and/or underlying tissue that usually occur

 over a bony prominence.
 Pressure injuries most commonly develop in individuals who have

 low-mobility, such as those who are bedridden or confined to a wheelchair and consequently are

 attributed to some combination of pressure, friction, shear force, temperature, humidity, and

 restriction of blood flow and are more prevalent in patients with